Potential acquisition of Disney by Apple: 2023–present: Changing landscape

 In June 2023, Apple's launch of the Vision Pro mixed reality headset reignited Wall Street's speculation, with Iger appearing onstage at the Worldwide Developers Conference to announce Disney had partnered with Apple to bring Disney+ and other virtual reality content to the Vision Pro.
 Martin doubled down on her previous claims, claiming that Apple needed to purchase Disney to ensure the Vision Pro becomes a success and that Disney would be acquired within the next three years.
 The next month, Bloomberg News reported that Iger was looking to sell Disney's television assets amidst a diminishing linear television landscape after he implied so in an interview with CNBC, naming Apple as a potential suitor.
 Industry analyst Grace Randolph echoed the rumor, adding that she was opposed to the prospect of Disney losing its independence.

 A report from The Hollywood Reporter in August of that year legitimized the age-old rumors for the first time, with the publication citing an anonymous "observer" who claimed Iger was indeed preparing for a sale and that Apple was the most logical buyer.
 At the same time, Professor Anthony Sabino of St. John's University offered a counterargument, believing that the board's actions gave no indication of a potential sell-off and pointing out the anticipated outcry from regulators and shareholders.
 An "exasperated" Iger declined to comment when pressed by Guggenheim Partners investor Michael Morris during Disney's quarterly earnings investor call later that day, an incident 9to5Macs Zac Hall deemed a "waste of everyone's time".
 His colleague Ben Lovejoy remained skeptical of Apple buying the entirety of Disney, but conceded that recent circumstances made a partial sale a possibility.
 Jason Snell of Macworld agreed, writing that the prospect no longer seemed implausible as it once did.
 Inc. columnist Jason Aten and CNBC journalist Alex Sherman were more firm, believing that cultural, strategic, and regulatory issues made a merger impossible.
 Sherman further noted that Apple had demonstrated no interest in operating Disney's businesses and warned that a merger would only lead to "immense value destruction".

 Meanwhile, analyst Daniel Ives of Wedbush Securities believed it was logical for Apple to acquire ESPN, asserting that it was "more attractive" than Disney as a whole.
 He later insisted that the acquisition was a "matter of when, not if", while KeyBanc Capital Markets analyst Brandon Nispel believed Apple would wait for Disney's valuations to lower.
 Writing for Bloomberg and Forbes, respectively, Dave Lee and Tim Bajarin rejected this theory, with Lee arguing that a partnership between the two companies was the more likely outcome and Bajarin contending that Apple would not be interested in a purchase.
 Tim Baysinger of Axios called the persistence of these rumors a troubling sign of Disney's state of vulnerability.

+In an interview with the Financial Times, Bob Iger revealed that this had been seriously discussed both internally and with Apple itself, but Apple had shown no interest.